Guildford Town Centre: Movie theatre

 There is a 12-screen movie theatre operated by Landmark Cinemas.
 On October 29, 2013, Empire Theatres closed the theatre; it was re-opened on October 31, 2013, by Landmark Cinemas.
 It was run by Famous Players from its opening in 1986 as a four-screen cinema.
 Major renovations took place throughout 1998, until it opened in November of that year under the SilverCity brand.
 Famous Players operated this theatre until September 30, 2005, when Cineplex Entertainment was required to sell this theatre.

+Retailers

+Guildford Town Centre contains a variety of shops, including fashion, technology, beauty, and home décor retailers.
+Notable stores include: